View the recent COVID-19 information for licensees

 Commercial raffle organisers and bingo centre operators must be licensed to conduct these activities on behalf of community or charitable organisations.

-Complete the Declaration as a community or charitable organisation online application form.
+To renew an existing, or register as a new community or charitable organisation, complete the Declaration as a community or charitable organisation online application form.
 The application must be lodged no less than 28 days before the gaming activity is carried out as stated in the Gambling Regulation Act 2003 (the Act).

 The nominee is responsible to ensure that the activity is conducted in compliance with gaming laws, rules of the game and permit conditions.

-To apply to become a nominee, please download and complete the Amendment to a minor gaming permit - new nominee application form (PDF, 424.9 KB) .
+To apply to become a nominee, please download and complete the Amendment to a minor gaming permit - new nominee application form

 Some gaming activities may require a minor gaming permit in order for the organisation to conduct the activity legally.